Your pain is ordinary, so your healing will be as well.

 In the words of Zen master Ryokan, 'In this lifetime, sooner or later, we realize there is neither better nor worse, so it’s better if we embrace life's natural flow and find meaning in its simplicity.’

 We all struggle with unhelpful patterns or relationships until we're prepared to face ourselves honestly.
 Pursuing personal growth, self-understanding, and well-being takes real courage.
 Issues like anxiety, depression, or complex transitions often persist because we resist what we genuinely need.
-Despite our avoidance, healing, and transformation are always within reach, ready for us to embrace.
+Despite our avoidance, healing and transformation are always within reach, ready for us to embrace.
 We quickly realize that the answers we seek are already there, and change can be simple.
 When we’re sincere, our resilience, connections, and values come to life—and we can be more accessible and original in our lives.

 I practice humanistic psychotherapy, informed by my training in Zen Buddhism and studies in consciousness, neurobiology, and psychopharmacology.
 I strive to foster a therapeutic environment where clients learn to embrace their thoughts and feelings without judgment, better comply with their medications, and feel more confident about their care.
 I'm dedicated to helping others find their way on their terms.
 I am a business advisor, grief counselor, mentor, and fellow traveler.